Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: Universal Reshetikhin-Turaev invariants of -tangles

 \subsection{Invariants of $G$-knots}

-It is well-known that if closing the ends of a $(1,1)$-tangle results in a knot, then the isotopy class of the knot determines the isotopy class of the tangle.
-Therefore, any invariant of the tangle is an invariant of the knot as well.
-This is true for the class of framed tangles and knots as well.
-We now generalize this to the case of framed and unframed $G$-knots.
+It is well-known that the isotopy class of the closure of a long knot determines that of the long knot itself.
+Therefore, any invariant of long knots defines a knot invariant.
+We now generalize this to the case of $G$-knots.